mentalhealthmodels/nmhsmn_web/content/blog/resources/modeller-resources/tutorials/Managing-Open-Code-And-Data/Access_Open_Data.md

 </div>

 Having supplied the details of where the data is stored we can now ingest the data we are interested in.
-We can either ingest all R object in the selected Dataverse Dataset or just those objects we specify.
-By default the objects are ingested along with their metadata, but we can choose not to ingest the metadata if we wish.
+We can either ingest all R object in the selected Dataverse Dataset or just objects that we specify.
+By default R objects are ingested along with their metadata, but we can choose not to ingest the metadata.

 ### 3.2.3 Ingest all R objects from a Dataverse Dataset along with its metadata